strimzi/proposals/039-auto-rebalance-cluster-scaling.md

 The user has the flexibility to specify the [goals and the other rebalancing related configurations](https://strimzi.io/docs/operators/latest/configuring.html#type-KafkaRebalance-reference) the same way they already do today on a `KafkaRebalance` custom resource.
 This allows the user to not rely on the default Cruise Control goals configuration which would be common for any rebalance without overriding goals.
-They could define different goals based on the status of the Kafka cluster or skip hard goals in some scenarios for examples.
+They could define different goals based on the status of the Kafka cluster or skip hard goals in some scenarios for example.
 As already mentioned, specifying goals but more in general customizing the optimization proposal request is already possible in the current usage of a `KafkaRebalance` custom resource so it should be allowed for the auto-rebalancing as well.
 In the end, the cluster operator will use that configuration from the `KafkaRebalanceTemplate` to fill the corresponding `KafkaRebalance` but adding the `spec.mode` and `spec.brokers` accordingly.
-It will also add the `spec.autoApproval` field, as described by this [proposal](https://github.com/strimzi/proposals/pull/56), for enabling auto-approval.
+It will also add the `strimzi.io/rebalance-auto-approval=true` annotation, as described by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md), for enabling auto-approval.

-We would also need to extend the `Kafka` custom resource to allow the user specifying that he wants auto-rebalancing on scaling by using a template.
+We would also need to extend the `Kafka` custom resource to allow the user specifying that they want auto-rebalancing on scaling by using a template.
 A new `spec.cruiseControl.autoRebalance` field could be added for this purpose.
 Because we are talking about auto-rebalancing, the corresponding field could also be not limited to the rebalancing on scaling but a more general full "continuous” auto-rebalancing to enable on the cluster.